 He then gained a commission in the United States Marine Corps and served as an Artillery Forward Observer in Vietnam.
 His dramatic experiences with his fellow Marines in combat led him to write "Lullabies for Lieutenants: Memoir of a Marine Forward Observer in Vietnam 1965-1966."

 "Lullabies for Lieutenants" was awarded the 2011 Silver Medal for Non-Fiction Memoir by the Military Writers Society of America.
+He co-authored the screenplay "Lullabies for Lieutenants" which was adapted from his book.
+The screenplay has won first place in several international screen writing contests.

 The History Press released his second book, "Marist Football: Inside the War Eagle Tradition," September 25, 2012.